Whimsy Stick

 Whimsy Stick Standard (dogs under 40 lbs)

 The daily structured play tool.
+It’s purpose-built for the structured sessions that are the foundation of how to bond with your dog through handler-directed drive play.
 Handler-controlled.
 Kevlar line.
 Replaceable lures.
 You run the hunt.

 Shop Standard →